Dre Campbell Farm

 18. Dr. Earth Final Stop Pest Control Killer Spray

-This organic spray is made with essential oils known to kill fleas and other pests, such as centipedes, ticks, ants, and chiggers, within minutes of application.
+This organic spray is made with essential oils.
+It is designed to help kill fleas and other pests on contact.

 Use it around your home and garden, but do not spray plants directly; it can cause leaf burn.